carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/03-sharing-environments.md

 > > created in different locations but contain the same packages.
 > {: .solution}
 {: .challenge}

+> ## Specifying channels in the environment.yml
+>
+> We learned in the previous episode, that some packages may need to be installed from other than the
+> defaults channel.
+We can also specify the channels, that conda should look for the packages within the
+> environment.yml file:
+>
+> ~~~
+> name: pytorch-env
+>
+> channels:
+>   - pytorch
+>   - defaults
+>
+> dependencies:
+>   - pytorch=1.1
+> ~~~
+> {: .language-yaml}
+>
+> When the above file is used to create an environment, conda would first look in the `pytorch` channel for
+> all packages mentioned under `dependencies`.
+If they exist in the `pytorch` channel, conda would install
+> them from there, and not look for them in `defaults` at all.
+{: .callout}

 ### Updating an environment